MicrosoftDocs/query-docs/query-languages/m/operators.md

 |x / y|duration|number|Fraction of a duration|

 > [!NOTE]
 > Not all combinations of values may be supported by an operator.
 Expressions that, when evaluated, encounter undefined operator conditions evaluate to errors.
-For more information about errors in M, see [Errors](errors.md)
+For more information about errors in M, go to [Errors](errors.md)

 **Error example**: